Brian0213/PBL_Project_21/Project21.md

 In Kubernetes, the kubelet process on a worker node configures each pod.
 Part of the configuration process is to create the file /etc/resolv.conf and specify the correct DNS server.

-15. Configure the kubelet systemd service:
+15. Configure the kubelet systemd service in the homepage terminal:

 `cat <<EOF | sudo tee /etc/systemd/system/kubelet.service
 [Unit]